 Northshore University Adult Inpatient Psychiatry: Two months each during PGY-1 and PGY-2 year are spent on the adult inpatient psychiatric service.
 Locased in Evanston, Northshore is a large and outstanding community hospital with strong ties to the University of Chicago.
 The patient population is economically and diagnostically varied and includes some patients receiving ECT.

-Mercy Hospital Inpatient Psychiatry: Two months each during PGY-1 and PGY-2 year are spent on the adult inpatient psychiatric service.
+Lakeshore Hospital Inpatient Psychiatry: Two months each during PGY-1 and PGY-2 year are spent on the adult inpatient psychiatric service.
 This general psychiatry unit treats acute patients with all major psychiatric disorders, as well as patients with comorbid substance abuse and dependence, and those with some comorbid medical problems.
-Patients come from the University community of students and faculty, from the varied communities on the South Side of Chicago and those surrounding Mercy Hospital, and transfers from the University of Chicago emergency room, inpatient medical/surgical, and outpatient psychiatric services.
-Residents provide ECT for appropriate patients at Mercy Hospital.
+Patients come from the University community of students and faculty, from the varied communities surrounding Lakeshore Hospital, and transfers from the University of Chicago emergency room, inpatient medical/surgical, and outpatient psychiatric services.

 Consultation/Liaison: Two months each during PGY-1 and PGY-2 year are spent on the C/L service at The University of Chicago.
 The C/L service provides consultation to all medical and surgical services in the general hospital.
 This service performs more than 700 new consults per year.
 Residents from Neurology and Anesthesia Pain Fellows also rotate on the service.
 The C/L service hosts an interdisciplinary case conference at which medicine, surgery and specialty services such as the ethics service can discuss with psychiatry particular cases around which there has been consultation.